soulgalore/crawler/README.md

- -u,--url <URL>                        the page that is the startpoint of the crawl, examle http://mydomain.com/mypage -v,--verify <VERIFY>                  verify that all links are returning 200, default is set to true [optional] -ve,--verbose <VERBOSE>               verbose logging, default is false [optional]
+ -u,--url <URL>                        the page that is the startpoint of the crawl, examle http://mydomain.com/mypage -v,--verify <VERIFY>                  verify that all links are returning 200, default is set to true [optional] -ve,--verbose <VERBOSE>               verbose logging, default is false [optional] -rh,--requestHeaders <REQUEST-HEADERS>   the request headers by the form of header1:value1,header2:value2 [optional]
 </pre>